AriBurr/logophile/README.md

 # Logophile

-Logophile is a single page web application inspired from 'Goodreads'.
-Users can search for books and catalogue them into their bookshelves.
-We utilize the google books API for a massive digital catalog.
-Users can also give ratings for books, which will be create a feed of top reviewed books visible to all users.
+Logophile is a single-page web application inspired by 'Goodreads'.
+Users can search for books and catalogue them in their bookshelves.
+The google books API is utilized for a massive digital catalog.
+Users can also give ratings to books, creating a feed of top-reviewed books visible to all users.

 [Logophile Live](https://logo-phile.herokuapp.com/books)

 ![](app/images/screen_shot.png?raw=true)

 # Technology
 Logophile was built with Rails and React/Redux.
-Accessing data from rails API is protected and requires users to be authenticated.
-Persistant data through postgreSQL database
+Accessing data from Rails API is protected and requires users to be authenticated.
+Persistent data through postgreSQL database.

 # Technology
 + User accounts